chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

     weight = 230
 +++

-This guide details how to setup the loadbalancer configuration with:
+This guide details how to set up the load balancer configuration with:

 - Haproxy
 - nginx

 ## Haproxy

-The steps to setup the loadbalancer using Haproxy are:
+The steps to set up the load balancer using Haproxy are:

-1. Install Haproxy on server using the following commands:
+1. Install Haproxy on the server using the following commands:

 ```bash
 sudo add-apt-repository ppa:vbernat/haproxy-1.8